Venafi/kubernetes-demos/main/README.md

 ```
 make mesh-step4
 ```
-and you should see
+and you should see the following.
+At the time of writing, the version of istio installed is `1.24.2`
 ```
 ❯ make mesh-step4
-✔ Istio core installed
+✔ Istio core installed ⛵️
-✔ Istiod installed
+✔ Istiod installed 🧠
-✔ Egress gateways installed
+✔ Egress gateways installed 🛫
-✔ Ingress gateways installed
+✔ Ingress gateways installed 🛬
-✔ Installation complete                                                                                                                        Making this installation the default for injection and validation.
+✔ Installation complete

-Thank you for installing Istio 1.17.
 ```

 ### STEP 5